 Stage 4 sleep (REM) begins approximately 90 minutes after falling asleep.
 Like stage 3, memory consolidation also happens during REM sleep.
 During deep sleep (stage 3 and REM), your cells repair and rebuild, and hormones are secreted to promote bone and muscle growth.
 Your body also uses deep sleep to strengthen your immunity so you can fight off illness and infection.

 Health experts say it is important to get seven to nine hours of sleep per night and that it be uninterrupted, quality sleep that allows your body to benefit from each of the four stages.
 Not getting enough deep sleep (slow-wave & REM) can manifest the next day in noticeable ways; sleepiness, irritability, lack of concentration and poorer mental health are associated with exposure to nighttime noise.

 Sleep in Silence or Noise Masking:

 We would all retreat to a silent bedroom if that were an option.
-However, noise exposure is a nightly reality for most.
+However, noise exposure is a nightly reality for almost all of us.
 Cities are known for being full of noise but rural places can have noise issues as well.
 Whether it is pets inside the house, animals outside, a thunder storm or birds chirping too early in the morning for your liking it all can interrupt sleep.
 This is why noise masking is a great option for good, deep sleep.
 With noise masking you don’t hear the noises robbing you of a good nights’ sleep.
-Instead, you can opt to hear a pleasant, relaxing and consistent sound (like Pink Noise) that actually helps you get better, deeper sleep.
+Instead, you can opt to hear a soothing, relaxing sound (like Pink Noise) that actually helps you get better, deeper sleep.

 To read about Why We Chose Noise Masking Instead of Noise Cancelling click here.